Guide to AS Level Results Day 2014

 Speak to your subject tutor either on or shortly after results day, and see what they have to say.

-If they agree re-sitting a paper is worthwhile, then they will submit you for a resit either in January or June.
+If they agree re-sitting a paper is worthwhile, then they will submit you for a resit either in the summer.

 I’ve taken 4 or more AS levels – how many and which ones should I carry on to A2 level?